Financial-Times/x-dash/packages/x-teaser/README.md

 ### Indicators

-Teasers display _content_ but our content is also decorated with hints and traits which describe content.
+Teasers display _content_ but our content is also decorated with hints and traits which further describe content.
 Content may only be available to premium subscribers, it could be excluded from syndication licenses, or it may be selected as an editor's choice.
-This extra data may not always produce visible output, or output visible to all users at all times.
+This extra data may not produce visible output, or be visible to all users.
 However, they may be used in addition to any given content properties.

 ### Rules

+Because there are so many [teaser properties](#properties) some options can conflict.
+In these cases one option must take precedence over the others.
+These are defined in the rules module as arrays of functions.
+The first function in the array to return a truthy value wins and the name of the matching function is returned.

 ## Usage

 The components provided by this module are all functions that expect a map of [properties](#properties).
-They can be used in vanilla JavaScript or with JSX.
+They can be used with vanilla JavaScript or JSX (If you are not familiar check out [WTF is JSX][jsx-wtf] fist).
 For example if you were writing your application using React you could use the component like this:

 ```js
 const React = require('react');